ethereum-optimism/design-docs/protocol/transfer-precompile.md

-Since its inception, the Celo blockchain provides a feature called "[Token Duality](https://specs.celo.org/token_duality.html)", which allows the native token to be used both in the usual ETH-like way and as ERC-20 token.
+Since its inception, the Celo blockchain provides a feature called "[Token Duality](https://specs.celo.org/token_duality.html)", which allows the native token to be used both in the usual ETH-like way and as an ERC-20 token.

-We would like to bring this feature to more OP-Stack based chains and bring the Celo L2 closer to vanilla OP-stack by adding the transfer precompile to op-geth.
+We would like to bring this feature to more OP-Stack based chains and bring the Celo L2 closer to vanilla OP-stack by adding the underlying transfer precompile to op-geth.

 # Summary